keu/docs/astro/api-keys.md

 ## Overview

-This guide provides instructions for how to create API keys for Deployments on Astronomer.
-You can use API keys to programmatically deploy DAGs to a Deployment on Astronomer.
+This guide provides instructions for how to create API keys for Deployments on Astro.
+You can use API keys to programmatically deploy DAGs to a Deployment on Astro.

 A Deployment API key has the following properties:

-- It can deploy code to Astronomer (customizable permissions coming soon).
+- It can deploy code to Astro (customizable permissions coming soon).
 - Its key ID and secret are valid indefinitely and can be used to fetch a short-lived access token that assumes the permissions of the Deployment API key.
-This access token is required by the Astronomer API to complete the deploy code process.
+This access token is required by the Astro API to complete the deploy code process.
 For more information on using this token, read [Refresh Access Token](api-keys#refresh-access-token).
 - It is deleted permanently if its corresponding Deployment is deleted.

 This guide provides steps for creating and deleting Deployment API keys.